- About Us

 Ivory Coast (Abidjan): Incidents dropped but remains risky.

-The Congo: Pointe Noire/Off Point – attacks increasing.
+The Congo: Pointe Noire / Off Point – stay vigilant.

-Red Sea / Gulf of Aden / Somalia / Arabian Sea / Indian Ocean: No reported attacks in 2019 and up to June 2020.
-In 2018, three vessels have reported being fired upon in this region.
+Red Sea / Gulf of Aden / Somalia / Arabian Sea / Indian Ocean: No recent reported piracy attacks.
+There were several suspicious reports.
 Although the opportunity for incidents has reduced, the Somali pirates continue to possess the capability and capacity to carry out incidents.
-All merchant ships are advised to adhere to the latest recommendations in BMP5, while transiting these waters.
+All merchant ships are advised to adhere to the recommendations in the latest BMP, while transiting in these waters.
 The IMB PRC will continue to alert and broadcast information to all ships in the region via Inmarsat EGC Safety Net.

 Masters are reminded that fishermen in this region may try to protect their nets by attempting to aggressively approach merchant vessels.
 Some of the fishermen may be armed to protect their catch and they should not be confused with pirates.

-Vessels transiting in / off Yemen: Security risk due to civil war in Yemen.
-Vessels have been fired upon and approached. (not piracy related)
+Vessels transiting in / off Yemen / Gulf of Aden: Security risk due to civil war in Yemen.
+Vessels have been fired upon and approached. (not piracy related).

-Vessels transiting Strait of Hormuz / Gulf of Oman / Off Iran: Two incidents in 2019 involving explosions on tanker reported. (not piracy related).
+Vessels transiting Straits of Hormuz / Gulf of Oman / Off Iran: a number of incidents reported in 2021 involving explosions and unauthorised boarding. (not piracy related).

-Mexico: Puerto Dos Bocas): Incidents dropped.
+Mexico: (Puerto Dos Bocas): Incidents dropped.
 Waters remain risky.
 Pirates / robbers in this area armed with guns.

 Peru (Callao): Incidents increasing.
 Robbery incidents continuing.
 Maintain vigilant watch and anti-piracy measures.

-Venezuela: (Puerto La Cruz / Puerto Jose): Past -robbery incidents.
-Ships are reminded to maintain strict anti-piracy watch and measures especially at anchor.
+Venezuela: (Puerto La Cruz / Puerto Jose): Incidents dropped.
+Vessels are still reminded to maintain strict anti-piracy watch and measures especially at anchor.